McLysaght-Evolutionary-Genetics/ohnologs-docs/src/content/docs/guides/selection.md

 Gene lists can be provided in multiple formats, we support the following:

-- FASTA files
+- FASTA files.
-- TSV/CSV files
+- TSV/CSV files.
-- TXT files
+- TXT files.

 :::note